August 17-18, 2019. A 2-day holding period is used to improve the odds of a good conditions.

-3) Have escort boat captain confirm position in the waiting area.
+3) Confirm escort boat position in the waiting area.

-Once all conditions are met, the paddler will receive a race number to affix to their board, granting permission to move to the start line.
+Once all conditions are met, the paddler will receive a race sticker to affix to their board, granting permission to move to the start line.

 Relay teams will share one board, but can use different paddles.
 Exchanges can take place at any time, but must be done in the water, at least 10 meters away from the escort boat.

 Stand-up paddlers must complete the entire race standing up.
-Kneeling or sitting for more than one minute at a time will result in a time penalty to be determined by race officials.
+Kneeling or sitting for more than one minute at a time will result in a time penalty or DNF, to be determined by race officials.

 No assistance from escort boats other than exchange of food or liquids.
 Any paddlers gaining forward assistance, lateral shelter or rest by way of the escort boat will be disqualified.
 This includes drafting behind/beside, paddling in the wake, holding onto or resting on the boat.